syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim bounds As New RectangleF(0, result.Bounds.Bottom + 90, graphics.ClientSize.Width, 30)

-'Draw a rectangle to place the heading in that region.
+'Draws a rectangle to place the heading in that region.

 graphics.DrawRectangle(solidBrush, bounds)